calliope-project/calliope/doc/user/introduction.rst

 Energy system models allow analysts to form internally coherent scenarios of how energy is extracted, converted, transported, and used, and how these processes might change in the future.
 These models have been gaining renewed importance as methods to help navigate the climate policy-driven transformation of the energy system.

 Calliope is an attempt to design an energy system model from the ground of up with specific design goals in mind (see below).
 Therefore, the model approach and data format layout may be different from approaches used in other models.
-The design of the nodes approach used in Calliope was influenced by the power nodes modelling framework by [Heussen2010]_.
+The design of the nodes approach used in Calliope was influenced by the power nodes modelling framework by [Heussen2010]_, but Calliope is different from traditional power system modelling tools, and does not provide features such as power flow analysis.

 Calliope was designed to address questions around the transition to renewable energy, so there are tools that are likely to be more suitable for other types of questions.
 In particular, the following related energy modelling systems are available under open source or free software licenses: